 \subsection{Coupling terms}

+In this section, we present the coupling matrix elements between light and the Higgs mode/BaSh mode, a main result of this paper.
+In the present formalism, the exact form of the coupling between phase and amplitude is

-Under either time reversal or particle hole operation, the phase $\theta$ and BSM $\Delta_l$ are odd because they are fluctuations in the `imaginary' direction on the complex plane while the amplitude fluctuation $\Delta$ is even.
-Therefore, the linear coupling between phase and amplitude fluctuations breaks particle hole symmetry while that between phase and BSM does not.
+The phase $\theta$ and BaSh mode $\Delta_l$ are odd under either time reversal or particle hole interchange because they are fluctuations in the `imaginary' direction on the complex plane; the amplitude fluctuation $\Delta$ is however even under these operations.
+Therefore, linear coupling between phase and amplitude fluctuations breaks particle hole symmetry while linear coupling between phase and Bash modes does not.